TheBestPessimist/duplicacy-utils/Readme.md

+_Please note that even though this project is actively maintained, the readme here is outdated.
+If you want to contribute to its updating, it would make me extremely happy._

 # Duplicacy utils

 The aim of these scripts is to help the windows user automate Duplicacy usage as much as possible.